stevemussmann/Comp-D_MPI/README.md

 An accessory program (fn) is currently under development which will calculate the F2, F3, and F4 statistics.

 ## Citation
 Mussmann, SM, MR Douglas, MR Bangs, and ME Douglas.
-2019.
-COMP-D: a program for comprehensive computation of D-statistics and population summaries of reticulated evolution. *Conservation Genetics Resources* Accepted.
+2020.
+COMP-D: a program for comprehensive computation of D-statistics and population summaries of reticulated evolution. *Conservation Genetics Resources* 12(2): 263-267.

 ## Compilation and installation